-Ashley Barriere is an Associate at Keller Postman.
+Ashley Barriere is a Partner at Keller Postman LLC.
 She leverages her experience at an AmLaw25 law firm and knowledge of the intricacies of multi-district litigation to anticipate opponents’ arguments, crafting powerful legal strategies and briefs on behalf of her clients.

 At Keller Postman, Ashley focuses on significant product-liability matters.
-She is a member of the court-appointed Plaintiffs’ Steering Committee in the Onglyza and Kombiglyze XR MDL, where she chairs the law and briefing subcommittee.
+In the Acetaminophen—ASD-ADHD Products Liability Litigation, she is appointed to serve on the Plaintiffs’ Executive Committee, where she will lead the Law and Briefing Subcommittee.
+She is also a member of the court-appointed Plaintiffs’ Steering Committee in the Onglyza and Kombiglyze XR MDL, where she chairs the Law and Briefing Subcommittee.
 She also represents clients and briefs critical legal issues in the 3M Combat Arms Earplug MDL and the Paragard IUD MDL.

 Before joining Keller Postman, Ashley was an associate at Davis Polk & Wardwell LLP in New York, where she represented Fortune 500 companies in litigation and investigations.
 Ashley then joined Huber Thomas & Marcelle LLP, where she developed critical courtroom skills representing plaintiffs and defendants in state and federal litigation, as well as creditors and debtors in complex bankruptcies.